PLIP: Language-Image Pre-training for Person Representation Learning

-\textbf{Domain generalization.} Due to the three cross-modal pretext tasks, it could be assumed that our model is supposed to show excellent domain generalization capability.
-To verify this, we carry out experiments on CUHK-PEDES and ICFG-PEDES with cross-domain settings, which means the model trained on the source domain is directly deployed to the target domain.
-We adopt the CMPM loss between the different modal embeddings as the training target.
-As illustrated in Table~\ref{tab2}, our model achieves improvements by large margins when compared with all other methods.
-Specifically, our model outperforms LGUR by 19.4\% and 30.54\% in terms of Rank-1 metric on the $C{\rightarrow}I$ and $I{\rightarrow}C$ settings, respectively.
-These results demonstrate that our pre-trained model has great capability in domain generalization.
+\textbf{Domain generalization.} To verify our models' domain generalization capability, we carry out experiments with cross-domain settings.
+We use the CMPM loss as the training target.
+As illustrated in Tab.~\ref{tab2}, our model achieves improvements by large margins when compared with all other methods.
+Specifically, our model outperforms LGUR by 22.4\% and 31.9\% in terms of Rank-1 metric on the $C{\rightarrow}I$ and $I{\rightarrow}C$ settings, respectively.
+These results demonstrate that our pre-trained models have great capability in domain generalization for this task.

-\textbf{Improvement over existing methods.} Our pre-trained model can bring significant advantages to existing text-based person Re-ID methods.
-We conduct experiments on three baseline methods~\cite{CMPM,SSAN,LGUR} by replacing the visual encoder with different ResNet50 pre-trained models.
-We compare our model with supervised~\cite{resnet}/unsupervised~\cite{mocov2} ImageNet pre-trained models, contrastive language-image pre-trained model CLIP~\cite{CLIP} and LUPerson~\cite{LUP}/LUPerson-nl~\cite{LUPnl} pre-trained models.
-From Table~\ref{tab3}, we can see that equipped with our pre-trained model, all the baseline methods achieve higher accuracy on each dataset.
-Note that even though the latter three pre-train models are either task-specifically designed for person Re-ID tasks or use much larger image-text pairs training datasets, our model still outperforms them by a considerable margin.
-It demonstrates that our language-image pre-training framework and image-text person dataset enjoy superiority.